HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/stoner_63.md

 ## Using

-- The Stoner 63 is the most accurate LMG, so make sure to have a 4x or 8x scope to take advantage of this.
+- The Stoner 63 has very good accuracy so make sure to have a 4x or 8x scope to take advantage of this.
   - The high moving accuracy can overpower other automatic weapons at long range.
 - The Stoner 63 chews through ammo if you're not careful.
 Make sure to pick up ammo and avoid wasting shots.
 - Due to its high obstacle multiplier and good DPS, the Stoner 63 is a great weapon for destroying obstacles.
 Use it to clear out enemy cover.
+  - The Stoner 63 has the highest obstacle DPS in the game after the [Flues](/weapons/guns/flues) and dual [DEagle](/weapons/guns/deagle).
 - Make sure to take cover while reloading, as this gun has a long reload time.
-  - It is useful to pair this weapon with a short-range weapon (e.g., a [Flues](/weapons/guns/flues) or [Model 37](/weapons/guns/model_37)) to cover its weakness at close range.
+  - It is useful to pair this weapon with a short-range weapon (e.g. a Flues or [Model 37](/weapons/guns/model_37)) to cover its weakness at close range.

 ## Countering